mgorabbani/hsa-react/README.md

 * Higher Study Abroad | Non-profit Organisation
 * Alamgir Kabir | Course Teacher

-**_All the files are copywrited and only for demonstration purpose, using any code from this is copywrite violation._**
+**_All the files are copyrighted and only for demonstration purpose, using any code from this is copyright violation._**

 [dbschema]: https://github.com/mgorabbani/hsa-react/raw/master/repo_files/databaseSchema.png "Database Schema"
 [cd]: https://github.com/mgorabbani/hsa-react/raw/master/repo_files/class-diagram.png "Class Diagram"